E. O. Smith High School: Extracurricular activities and sports

 E.O.
 Smith science students have been active in a coral reef conservation project, propagating and maintaining a reef aquarium so students can learn about aquaculture, marine biology and reef ecosystems.
 E.O.
-Smith has hosted the New England Frag Farmer's Market for fifteen years, and it has become the biggest one-day coral event in the country, with over 1500 attendees in 2019.
+Smith has hosted the New England Frag Farmer's Market for fifteen years, and it has become the biggest one-day coral event in the country, with over 1,500 attendees in 2019.

 E.O.
-Smith soccer has a notable record.
-The soccer coach for forty years, John Blomstrann, has led the teams to more wins than any other coach in Connecticut history.
+Smith soccer has an impressive record.
+The boys soccer coach for forty years, John Blomstrann, has led the teams to more wins than any other coach in Connecticut history.
 From 1980 to 2020, Blomstrann coached the teams to 565 victories.
-Over a three-year period, from 1980 to 1983, the boys' soccer team won all but two games in the Eastern Connecticut Conference.
-EOS soccer player Lyle Yorks, was one of the most highly decorated youth players in Connecticut.
+During a three-year period from 1980 to 1983, the boys' soccer team won all but two games in the Eastern Connecticut Conference.

+The girls' 2014 season was disrupted when the team's coach, Jeffrey Sirois, sent an "inappropriate" video via Snapchat to the young players on his team, for which he was arrested and fired.

+Among its most successful soccer alumni are E.O.
+Smith players Eleni Benson and Lyle Yorks.
+Benson was a three time all-conference selection and was named All-New England and all-state as a high school senior.
+She played for Yale University, and was a defender for Greece women's national team in the 2004 Olympics.
+Lyle Yorks was one of the most highly decorated youth players in Connecticut.
 Yorks won two NCAA championships with the University of Virginia team, and then went on to a career in Major League Soccer.

-The school's co-ed crew team was established in 1992.
+The school's co-ed crew was established in 1992.
 As the sport is dominated by private schools, it is the only public school rowing program in Northeastern Connecticut.
 The team practices at Coventry Lake (Wangumbaug Lake) in the town of Coventry, where it shares a boathouse at with the UConn Huskies rowing team and uses some of the college's equipment.

 The E.O.
 Smith Drama Club presents four shows per year, including a winter musical, two straight shows in the fall and spring, and a night of senior directed one-acts at the end of the year.
 The spring show is performed at the Connecticut Drama Association Festival where cast and crew members have a chance to win awards and advance to the New England Drama Festival.
 E.O.
 Smith's Drama Club has won several awards from the Connecticut Drama Association including outstanding performance for Animal Farm (2009) and Lily's Purple Plastic Purse (2010), allowing them to continue to the New England Drama Festival, which E.O.
 Smith hosted in 2009.
 Several E. O. Smith actors have also won individual awards for their performances in the shows or in the Connecticut Drama Association Monologue Contest.

 The school has had competitive computer science and math teams since the early 1980s.